 Below are articles to help you learn more about the rules of football.

 In closing – the NFL is the only league that implements the “5 Yard Illegal Contact” rule.
 Every other league requires the ball to be thrown in the air for any penalty to take effect.

-Corners are forced to play a mirror coverage, where they kick back and are expected to run across field or vertically.
-These wide receivers often run 4.3 40’s or have extraordinary speed.
-Corners are automatically at a disadvantage in the NFL as wide receivers (such as Julio Jones or AJ Green) are too fast and too powerful, for a game that doesn’t allow corners to make contact after 5 yards.
+Corners are forced to play a mirror coverage, where they kick back and are expected to run across a field or vertically.
+These wide receivers often run 4.3 40s or have extraordinary speed.
+Corners are automatically at a disadvantage in the NFL as wide receivers (such as Julio Jones or AJ Green) are too fast and too powerful for a game that doesn’t allow corners to make contact after 5 yards.

 Do you think this rule should be applied to all levels of football?
-Are you in favor of the 5 yard contact rule?
-Let us know if the comment section below!
+Are you in favor of the 5-yard contact rule?
+Let us know in the comment section below!